yasemingirgin/yasemingirgin.github.io/README.md

 - Sociology of Gender (Summer 2023, Summer 2024)

 ### Research Experience
+Research Assistant (May 2025 - Present)
+- Pricing and Valuation in Comic Book Markets.
+Supervisor: Joseph Harris

 Research Assistant (June 2021– August 2022)
 - “Digital Public Diplomacy of Terrorist Organizations: Cases of Syria & Iraq”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
 Supervisor: Akın Ünver